guettli/n-days-later-method/README.md

 # Why not GANTT?

 [GANTT Chars](https://en.wikipedia.org/wiki/Gantt_chart) are nice.
-You definde the dependency (precedence network) relationships between issues and you get a coloful chart.
+You definde the dependency (precedence network) relationships between issues and you get a fancy coloful chart.
 Maybe theis better than pushing issues into the future again and again.
 But +N is much easier.
 But why "A vs B"?
 A system could have both (dependencies between issues and +N) :-)

+I have a lot of small issues.
+I would waste too much time creating a dependency between issues.
+Sometimes I attach a note to an issue: "First xyz, then this issue".
+This hint points me in the right direction, when the issue pops up again N days later.

 I think +N is more for personal issues (like mail inbox) and gantt more for project where the issues are handled by several people.